0xTamil/awesome-low-level/README.md

 > If terms like procedural and non-procedural sound confusing, don't worry too much about them right now.
 Procedural languages, such as C, generally focus on a sequence of instructions that tell the computer exactly what to do step by step.
 Other programming models, such as functional or stack-based programming, approach problem solving in different ways and can give you a fresh perspective on how programs can be designed.

-The goal isn't to collect as many languages as possible.
-It's to deepen your understanding of programming and learn new ways to think about problems.
+The reason to learn extra languages because to deepen your understanding of programming and learn new ways to think about problems.
 A programmer who understands the fundamentals well can usually pick up new languages much more easily when needed.

 ## 7. Pick a Specialized Field